mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 ## Kimchi

-Like Brian, I enjoy being able to manage my infrastructure through a web UI, so I installed [Kimchi](https://github.com/kimchi-project/kimchi), KVM's management UI implemented with HTML5.
+I enjoy being able to manage my infrastructure through a web UI, so I installed [Kimchi](https://github.com/kimchi-project/kimchi), KVM's management UI implemented with HTML5.

 I'd describe Kimchi as "okay."
 Some of the dashboards are pretty slick: